Why organise a competition?

 What is the first step?

-Please email email@example.com or talk to James or Daniel on facebook/#rubik/face-to-face if you would like to organise a competition.
+Please email firstname.lastname@example.org or talk to us on facebook/face-to-face if you would like to organise a competition.
 It’s even better if you’ve read through all the points below and started making venue enquiries yourself.

 We’ll have to decide whether we think there is good potential for the competition to happen, although most of that is down to whether you have the motivation for it.
 The very first thing we’ll ask about is whether you have a venue in mind, which leads us onto…